gboehl/dynare/README.md

   - [Beamer](http://latex-beamer.sourceforge.net/) (for some PDF presentations)
 - For building the reference manual:
   - [GNU Texinfo](http://www.gnu.org/software/texinfo/)
-  - [Texi2HTML](http://www.nongnu.org/texi2html) and [Latex2HTML](http://www.latex2html.org), if you want nice mathematical formulas in HTML output
+  - [Latex2HTML](http://www.latex2html.org), if you want nice mathematical formulas in HTML output
   - [Doxygen](http://www.stack.nl/%7Edimitri/doxygen/) (if you want to build Dynare preprocessor source documentation)
 - For Octave, the development libraries corresponding to the UMFPACK packaged with Octave